Køge: Museums

 Køge Museum is located at 4 Nørregade in a preserved former merchant's house from the year 1619.
-Further down the street, in No. 29, lies KØS Museum of art in public spaces.
+Further down the street, at No. 29, lies KØS Museum of Art in Public Spaces.
 It is the only art museum in Denmark dedicated specifically to sketches and models for art works in the public realm.
 Among its holdings is the original model for The Little Mermaid in Copenhagen.

 Architecture

 The historical architecture of the town centre is one of the major attractions of Køge.
-The oldest dated half-timbered house in Denmark, which is also the oldest dated non-nobility and non-religious building of the nordic countries, can be found in Køge.
+The oldest dated half-timbered house in Denmark, which is also the oldest dated building of the nordic countries built neither for nobility nor for religious purposes, can be found in Køge.
 It was built in 1527.
 Originally a section of a row of hovels, it is now a part of the public library.
 Pictures can be found in the gallery.
-The Third largest Viking Ring Fortress was found near the city of Køge, Denmark.

-Near the house is Sankt Nicolai Church.
-The tower of the church contains a lighthouse, which was the first to be built in Denmark.
+Sankt Nicolai Church is located nearby.
+The tower of the church contains a lighthouse, which was the first one to be built in Denmark.

 Køge Town Hall dates from 1552 and is the oldest town hall in Denmark still in use as such.

 Køge Torv, the market square, is, with an area of almost 1 hectare (2.5 acres), the largest town square in Denmark outside Copenhagen and the largest and best-preserved medieval town square in Denmark.
 There are fair days on the square Wednesday and Saturday.

+The Third largest Viking Ring Fortress was found near the village of Lellinge west of Køge.